 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: currency (foreign exchange) risk, interest rate risk and other price risk.
 The Corporation is not exposed to significant foreign exchange or other price risk.
 In addition, the Corporation was not exposed to significant interest rate risk.
-Also, the Corporation is not exposed to significant interest rate risk.
-Also, the Corporation is not exposed to significant interest rate risk and other price risk as these obligations have fixed values at maturity and are non-interest bearing.
+Also, the Corporation is not exposed to significant interest rate risk related to its obligations to investors as these obligations have fixed values at maturity and are non-interest bearing.
 The Corporation is not exposed to significant interest rate risk.